 If cancer is confined to the prostate, one treatment option is radical prostatectomy.
 During this procedure, the prostate gland is completely removed.
 This can be performed in several ways:

-- Laparoscopic surgery: The surgeon uses several specialized cameras and tools to see inside the body through small incisions.
+- Laparoscopic surgery: The surgeon uses several specialized cameras and tools to see inside the body and remove the prostate gland through small incisions.

-- Robotic-assisted laparoscopic surgery: The surgeon controls very precise robotic arms to perform laparoscopic surgery.
+- Robotic-assisted laparoscopic surgery: The surgeon controls very precise robotic arms from a computerized control panel to perform laparoscopic surgery.

-Laparoscopic surgery is less invasive.
-However, open surgery allows doctors to examine nearby lymph nodes and other tissues for evidence of cancer.
+Laparoscopic surgery is less invasive, as the incisions are smaller.
+Either laparoscopic or open surgery allows doctors to also examine nearby lymph nodes and other tissues for evidence of cancer.

 Loss of the prostate will decrease the amount of fluid in male ejaculate.
-Men who undergo prostatectomy may experience “dry orgasm” with no emission.
-However, sperm are still produced in the seminal vesicles.
+Men who undergo prostatectomy may experience “dry orgasm” with no emission, as the seminal vesicles that produce a large amount of the fluid of semen are removed during a radical prostatectomy.
+However, sperm are still produced in the seminiferous tubules within the testes.

 In this procedure, your doctor will insert probes into the prostate.
 The probes are then filled with very cold gases to freeze and kill cancerous tissue.

-Both cryosurgery and radical prostatectomy are usually done under general anesthesia or epidural anesthesia.
-General anesthesia puts you to sleep during the surgery.
-Epidural anesthesia numbs a large area of your body with drugs injected into the spinal canal.
+Both cryosurgery and radical prostatectomy are usually done under general anesthesia or regional anesthesia (spinal or epidural anesthesia).
+General anesthesia puts you completely to sleep during the surgery.
+Regional anesthesia numbs an area of your body with drugs injected into the spinal canal or epidural space.

 Possible side effects of cryosurgery and prostatectomy are urinary incontinence and impotence.
 The nerves that affect the ability to control urine and get an erection are close to the prostate.
 These nerves can be damaged during surgery.